Journeyman-Joe/GitHub-and-Android-Studio/index.md

 git clone https://ghp_PersonalAccessTokenForAnArbitraryxyz@github.com/xenon-ftc/Ultimate-Goal.git
 ```

-From inside the newly-created project folder, you can confirm that the PAT is now part of the project with:
+From inside the newly-created project folder, you can confirm that the PAT is now part of the project with
-`git remote -v` Which will show something like:
+`git remote -v`, which will show something like:

 ```
 origin  https://ghp_PersonalAccessTokenForAnArbitraryxyz@github.com/xenon-ftc/Ultimate-Goal.git (fetch)